 3. I said it was a good idea all along.

 Technically, filling the tanks of a large rocket stage in space is nothing like filling them on Earth.
 Loading a Space Shuttle’s external tank or any rocket tanks sitting on a launch pad has something a stage in orbit lacks – namely gravity.
-It’s ironic how handy gravity comes in to load a rocket we use to overcome gravity.
+It’s ironic how handy gravity is to load a rocket we use to overcome gravity.
 Yet the task of moving fluid between two sealed containers without gravity (not an easy trick) is well understood.
 It was never in doubt that it’s possible to transfer super-cold cryogenic fluid from one sealed bottle to another sealed bottle (“ventless” or “no vent fill”).
-Think sealed heat pump, thermodynamics, and slowing down compared to the time it takes to load on Earth and you are good to load and go.
+Think sealed heat pump, thermodynamics, and slowing down compared to the time it takes to load on Earth, and you are good to load and go.

-Yet the demise of refueling in space after 2011 had nothing to do with technology, as much as another game changer.
+Yet the demise of refueling in space after 2011 had nothing to do with technology as much as another game changer.
 New technology and its perceived readiness for prime time (or not) is often not a real issue against adoption, even if it’s the first excuse offered.
 Everyone loves new toys.
 It’s when technology is hooked to changes in ways of doing business that the barrier arises, now as if asking to change the laws of physics.
 An idea part and parcel to propellant transfer in space was going commercial for NASA’s space transportation needs, not just propellant tankers.

 Then along came another poor reason offered against refueling.
 While rockets are supposed to get cheaper as they get bigger, this is only true for apples to apples, say comparing two “cost-plus” programs (the old business model, NASA owned, no ongoing competition, NASA as the only customer).
 This notion a larger truck will haul cargo more cheaply than a smaller one – cost as measured by the pound – does not apply when comparing a large commercial rocket, as the propellant depot team was doing with Falcon Heavy, to an only marginally larger cost-plus rocket.
 Not even close.
 The relationship is then reversed – the only slightly smaller commercial and very competitive systems do better on all measures.
 Nonetheless, this ill-conceived notion any larger rocket must be better by the pound, among other seemingly technical criticisms, spelled the demise of refueling at the time.